TutorialDoctor/Software_Development/More-Info/Godot API Nav/Navigating the Godot API.md

 ## Choose a node

 The first class of the Node Class is the CanvasItem Class.
 This class is the base class for all 2D Godot objects.
-Every Godot scene/level must have a root node. (and it can't be saved without one).
+Every Godot scene/level must have a root node and it can't be saved without one.
 There are three main types of root nodes in Godot.

 - Control
 	- **Control** nodes are for graphical user interfaces **(GUI)s** and can be used to make **game menus**.
 You can identify them by their **green** color.